kyungtae/webxr/explainer.md

 **Immersive VR**: Requested with the mode enum `'immersive-vr'`.
 Immersive VR content is presented directly to the XR device (for example: displayed on a VR headset).
 Immersive VR sessions must be requested within a user activation event or within another callback that has been explicitly indicated to allow immersive session requests.

+It should be noted that an immersive VR session may still display the users environment like an immersive AR session, especially on transparent displays.
+See [Handling non-opaque displays](#handling-non-opaque-displays) for more details.

 **Immersive AR**: Requested with the mode enum `'immersive-ar'`.
-Immersive AR content functions largely the same as Immersive VR content, with the primary difference being that it guarantees that the users environment will be visible and aligned with the rendered content.
+Immersive AR content functions largely the same as immersive VR content, with the primary difference being that it guarantees that the users environment will be visible and aligned with the rendered content.
 This may be achieved with see-through displays, like HoloLens or Magic Leap, or video passthrough systems like ARCore and ARKit.
 Additionally, access to environmental data (such as hit testing) may be permitted.
-Like Immersive VR, Immersive AR sessions must be requested within a user activation event or another callback that has been explicitly indicated to allow immersive session requests.
+Like immersive VR, immersive AR sessions must be requested within a user activation event or another callback that has been explicitly indicated to allow immersive session requests.

 This document will use the term "immersive session" to refer to either an immersive VR or and immersive AR session throughout.

-(It should be noted that an Immersive VR session may still display the users environment like an Immersive AR session, especially on transparent displays.
-See [Handling non-opaque displays](#handling-non-opaque-displays) for more details.)

 In the following examples we will explain the core API concepts using immersive VR sessions first, and cover the differences introduced by [immersive AR sessions](#ar-sessions) and [inline sessions](#inline-sessions) afterwards.
 With that in mind, this code checks for supports of immersive VR content, since we want the ability to display imagery on a device like a headset.